gabriel-brunetti/gabriel-brunetti/README.md

-### Gabriel Brunetti - @gabriel-brunetti 👋
+### gabriel brunetti -- @gabriel-brunetti 👋

-Hi!
+hi!
 I'm Gabriel - a Fullstack web developer, with a frontend focus.
 I've previously worked as a teacher at Digital House Brazil, where I've helped dozens of people enter and discover the joys of the coding universe, like I've did on the same school.
 <br>
 I'm alwyas into learning something new, EUIV + FIFA player, and a home studio producer.

 ##

-## Coding Activity
+## coding Activity

 <p align="justify" >
   <img src="https://github-readme-stats.vercel.app/api?username=gabriel-brunetti&count_private=true&show_icons=true&theme=material-palenight" />